Call-Me-Doc/Goob-lore/Goob Lore/Lore Thunking/Equipment.md

 ## Heavy Plate Armor
 *heavy armor made from titanium plating, with natural leathers to back it. restricts movement enough to make it almost impossible to use a bow.*
 - +7 damage resistance, will break after taking 50 damage in a single turn

+## Small Repair Kit
+*A small bag filled with basic supplies for repairing GOO- units, infinitely reusable but only capable of repairing minor wounds.*
++ Heals 3 hp as an action, unlimited uses.

+## Nanomachine Capsule
+*A small pill containing a couple thousand nanomachines, sold in bottles of five.
+Its too hard for any human to bite through as a safety precaution, but when crushed in a GOO-'s jaws it releases it's nanomachines into the GOO-'s body to repair damage.*
++ Heals 6 hp as an action, 5 uses, can use multiple in one action.

+##